Simhyeon/cindex/README.md

 # Cindex, a csv indexer

-Cindex is a easy to use csv indexer with SQL-like simple query support.
+Cindex is a easy to use csv indexer with a simple SQL-like query support.

 Cindex is not intended for heavy database indexing but for simple in-memory querying.
 Use other databases interaction layer if you're using big chunks of